ccalixwoc/Sparkify-Project/README.md

 To run this project, I used Python 3 and installed the following libraries: numpy, pandas, pyspark, spark, seaborn and matplotlilb.

 ## Motivation
-The goals for this project are the following:
+The goals for this project are the following:.
 - Develop skills and familiarity with the Spark and MLlib APIs
 - Integrate all the skills developed throughout the Nanodegree program, specially data engineering, model tuning and more refined development